 Explore over 300 member properties ranging from the smallest New England country inns to the most exclusive hotels and resorts, state by state.

-The following suggested itinerary gives you the opportunity to base yourself at just two different locations in New England, experiencing the diversity of the landscapes from very different parts of the region.
+The following suggested road trip, self-driving itinerary gives you the opportunity to base yourself at just two different locations in New England, experiencing the diversity of the landscapes from very different parts of the region.
 This is a great itinerary if traveling with small children.

 If this is your first visit to Boston, we recommend at least a three night stay.
 For the repeat visitor there is always lots to see again, so we suggest you spend a couple of nights to reacquaint yourself with the city.
 Generally speaking, it is a good idea to stay at least one night in Boston if you have a late afternoon or early evening arrival into Logan from a transatlantic flight.
 An early afternoon arrival into Boston eliminates the need to overnight that first evening in Boston and could head out of the airport to your first stop outside of your gateway arrival city.
 For planning purposes, we will begin outside of Boston.
 Travel north to the Kennebunks, less than a two hour drive from Boston's Logan Airport.